Mobile payments in China: Explosion in Growth

 Alipay first gained traction in 2011 with the introduction of its smartphone app, enabling seamless payments at retailers, cafes, and restaurants.
+Single Day was a dominant factor in fueling Alipay's popularity, with $17.8 billion in sales on Singles Day in 2016 via Alipay, with 82% of mobile payments, and is also a supported payment method for Alibaba's B2B e-commerce site.
+Alipay's global expansion included 70 countries by 2017 and partnerships in North America/Europe/Asia.
 This went further in 2012, when digital red packet distribution through WeChat Pay ahead of Chinese New Year became a viral sensation, further popularising e-payments.
 Such red packets are used in East Asian cultures to gift small amounts of money to friends and family.

 In 2016, more than 32.7 billion red packets were sent via WeChat alone were sent over 6 days of the New Year holidays.
 The cultural significance of Red Packets sparked wider Chinese society’s initial interest and many first-time engagements with e-payments, boosting the appeal of digital transactions.

 Wider implementation

 Alipay and WeChat Pay now dominate the Chinese market as the primary digital wallet options for most consumers, overshadowing traditional debit and credit cards.
 Three key factors contributed to this surge in implementation of such e-payment systems, rapidly transforming the country from a cash-based economy to a digital one.

 Primarily, there was a supply shortage of 'typical' payment services in China.
 Compared to the financial systems of other countries, China has a low credit card penetration rate, and card payment services were often slow and inefficient, leaving a vast majority of small and medium-sized businesses and low-income individuals dependent on cash for transactions.
 Unlike contactless and card payment methods such as Apple Pay, a printed QR code and internet connection is sufficient for merchants to conduct transactions, enhancing accessibility and promoting e-payment uptake.

 Another factor was China’s favourable regulatory environment.
 Until 2010, when the PBOC introduced a regulatory framework covering digital payment platforms, there were limited restrictions on mobile payment development.
 This led to greater levels of innovation from Chinese firms, with the government issuing nearly 270 third-party payment licences between 2010 and 2020.

 Lastly, the high level of smartphone ownership and widespread technological advancement was vital to the implementation of digital payment platforms in China.
 By 2017, smartphone penetration in China neared 70%, a level comparable to developed nations, and markedly higher than other developing countries like Brazil and India.